vsumaria/graph-theory-surfaces/doc/source/Usage.rst

 .. image:: ../../images/unique_new/Slide5.png
   :width: 400

-Note that in the first case
+Note that in the first case the

 -----------------
 generate_sites.py